mitotic/otrace/docs/FAQ.rst

 ==========================================

-The idea behind *object tagging* is that you can put a "marker" on an object, by adding a special attribute, indicating that it should be traced.
+The idea behind *object tagging* is that you can put a "marker" on an object, by adding a special attribute, ``_otrace_tag``, indicating that it should be traced.
 Any function or method invocation where a tagged object is present in the argument list can be automatically tracked by *otrace*.
-Thus, we can follow a "rogue object" as it makes its way through the system.
+Thus, we can follow a "rogue object" as it makes its way through the application.
+If a remote procedure call (RPC) implementation preserves the special tagging attribute, then tagged objects could also be tracked across different hosts running *otrace*, facilitating the debugging of distributed applications.
 (It remains to be seen how useful this feature will be in practice.)

 What license is *otrace* distributed under?